Key Takeaways

 Want more information about the Washington tax changes?

-Reach out to your Eide Bailly SALT team to help you keep you apprised of these changes, and plan ahead for compliance.
+Reach out to your Eide Bailly SALT advisor to prepare for a smooth transition.

 Make a habit of sustained success.